Emma Watson addresses 'Fifty Shades of Grey' casting rumors

 I press on through the thickening crowd.
 There are gangs of men leering at porn stars showing off surgically-enhanced cleavage threatening to escape the confines of low-neck prisons, couples holding hands and inspecting rows of paddles, ball gags, and chocolate lollipops in the shapes of male and female genitalia, and I count four men in wheelchairs whizzing along the floor on missions to meet the sex stars of their dreams.
 Two scantily clad girls ride a seesaw, and it takes me a minute to realize the handles are dildos.
 A dancer in over-sized hot pink nerd glasses, a black bob wig, and a pink star on her exposed butt cheek grinds away on a platform.
 At the concession stand, nachos are $4.
 The air shakes with the dull thud of heavy bass emanating from the customized car show with which the event is sharing space.
 A man tries to sell bottles of “male enhancement” pills he swears will make you “longer and harder.”
 An Asian girl with guns tattooed on her hips sells T-shirts emblazoned with her face.
 A blonde in a sparkly sailor suit and a Playboy bunny logo for a tramp stamp tries to get passersby to sign up for a lingerie cruise.
 A shirtless, baby-faced male stripper sits in a chair, waiting for something to happen, a giant “Magic Mike” poster behind him.
 In the “Dungeon Experience” corner, a man secures a woman to a chair, a strap across her forehead, her wrists and ankles bound, her male date watching.
 Porn star Stormy Daniels is selling a “hands-free lube dispenser,” and the man at the table shows me how it works by pretending to pump lube out with one hand and waving his other hand in the opposite direction as if engaging in sex with the Invisible Woman.
 I take notes in a booth selling sex toys, and “Making a wish list?” the proprietor inquires.
 A brunette struggles to stay on a giant pink mechanical ride before a crowd of appreciative men.
 Near the restrooms, a black man working a shoeshine booth gives up and takes a seat on a stool.
 In the bathroom, it smells like porn stars and strippers: peaches and apricots, sticky body glitter and platform heels with slits for tips, humping unicorns and money shot stardust.

 Walking around the place, you can almost see the fork in the road.
 The point at which things split.
-The exact place where one group of pornographers went one way, one group of pornographers went another way, and things were never the same.
+The exact place where one group of pornographers went one way, one group of pornographers went another way, and things were never the same.“Everyone will have to evolve or die,” Fixx told me, and he was right.

 “We’re in the Now Generation,” asserts Shirley Lara, the “all-around person, so COO,” of Chaturbate, an adult webcam site.